 Keep in mind that the service is located in the country of Sweden, where the government has made attempts in the past to require ISPs and VPNs to keep logs of their users’ activities, but those efforts have been turned back by courts.
 Currently, the government isn’t making any efforts to access or require logs.

 Although the provider hasn’t been around quite as long as other VPN services, it has quickly become known for top-notch privacy protections and fast connection speeds.

 In addition to not keeping any user activity logs, the provider also accepts Bitcoin in return for its services.

-The provider covers the macOS, Windows, iOS and Android platforms with native app support.
+The provider covers macOS, Windows, iOS, and Android platforms with native app support.
 The apps offer military-level encryption, along with IPv6 leak protection, which protects against leaking your true IP to third parties.